Physical Appearance And Self-Esteem Connection

 Medically Reviewed By: Lauren Guilbeault

-When we're in our teen years, it’s easy to get down on ourselves as we’re figuring out who we really are, all during our awkward phases of zits, braces, and stringy hair.
-This can lead many teens to feel insecure.
-When we’re in our 20s, we’re receiving the same messages we were in high school, of what is “beautiful” or what is trendy.
-We’re constantly seeing images of what we should look like on television or magazines or social media.
-When we're in our 30s and 40s, life gets busier and responsibilities grow.
-Aging begins and bodies change, making it harder to look the same way we did at 25 when we’re 45.
+When we’re in our teen years, it’s easy to get down on ourselves as we’re figuring out who we really are, all during our awkward physical phases of zits, braces, and stringy hair.
+This can lead many teens to feel insecure about their physical looks.
+When we’re in our 20s, we’re receiving the same physical messages we were in high school, of what physical traits are “beautiful” or what is trendy.

 Focus On The Parts Of Your Body That You Love

-Maybe you don't particularly like your nose, but you love your legs.
-Maybe you feel your chest is too small, but that you've got a great butt.
-Embrace those parts of your body that you love and accept that none of us are perfect, even those who appear so on a magazine cover.
+Maybe you don’t particularly like physical features like your nose, but you love your legs.
+Maybe you feel your chest is too small, but that you’ve got a great butt.
+Embrace those parts of your physical appearance that you love and accept that none of us are perfect, even those who appear so on a magazine cover.
 And, chances are, no one else is even noticing the features you take issue with on yourself.
-The very things that you believe are flaws can be the very things that someone else may love about you.
+The things that you believe are flaws in your physical appearance can be the very things that someone else may love about you.

-It can help to dress or groom yourself to accentuate those parts of your body that you love - not for anyone else, but for yourself.
-It can do wonders for your self-esteem when you know you look good - to heck with everyone else if they judge you for what you wear, or if they don't notice those same parts that you think look great.
-The only person who has to feel good about your body at the end of the day is you.
-And if you dress up once in a while to remind yourself of how awesome your body truly is, then there's no harm in that!
+It can help to dress or groom yourself to accentuate those parts of your body that you love – not for anyone else, but yourself.
+It can do wonders for your self-esteem when you know you look good – to heck with everyone else if they judge you for what you wear, or if they don’t notice those same parts of your physical appearance that you think looks great.
+The only person who has to feel good about your physical appearance at the end of the day is you.
+And if you dress up once in a while to remind yourself of how awesome your physical appearance truly is, then there’s no harm in that!

 We all have days when the last thing we feel like doing is acting like Sally Sunshine.
-It’s equally important to honor the moments or days when you don’t feel like smiling.
+It’s equally important to honor the moments or days when you don’t feel like smiling or don't feel the best about your physical appearance.
 But remembering to smile every once in a while can do wonders for your mood, which can also make you feel beautiful on the inside.

 Put Out The Love That You Want To Feel

-Similarly, self-deprecation around your friends or around potential partners can be a common defense mechanism if you’re feeling low on self-esteem.
+Similarly, self-deprecation (about your physical appearance or otherwise) around your friends or potential partners can be a common defense mechanism if you’re feeling low on self-esteem or less than great about your physical appearance.
 It can feel safer to put yourself down before someone else has the chance to.
-Talking negatively to yourself, inside or outside of your head, contributes to a negative image of yourself.
+But talking negatively to yourself, inside or outside of your head, contributes to a negative image of yourself.
 It also opens the door for others to speak to you as negatively as you speak to yourself.
 Experts recommend you identify what is triggering these comments when you say them.
 Is it when you are around a particular person?
 In a particular place?
-When you narrow down what is inspiring you to say these things, you can take action against this kind of behavior.
+When you narrow down what is inspiring you to say these things about your physical appearance, you can take action against this kind of behavior.

-Put the make-up away.
-Stash the "stylish clothes."
 Allow yourself just to be you.
-If you're more comfortable in baggy jeans over skinny jeans, wear the baggy jeans.
+If you’re more comfortable in baggy jeans over skinny jeans, wear baggy jeans.
 Fall in love with your makeup-less face.
-You'll find that you may come to love your natural look more when you don't have to put so much work into your appearance every day.
-All that maintenance may make you feel uncomfortable with your natural appearance.
-The less work you put into "fixing" yourself on yourself, the more you may realize you don't need much "fixing" in the first place.
+You’ll find that you may come to love your natural look more when you don’t have to put so much work into your physical appearance every day.
+All that maintenance may make you feel uncomfortable with your natural physical appearance.
+The less work you put into “fixing” yourself on yourself, the more you may realize your physical appearance doesn’t need much “fixing” at all.
 You may also find that it improves your self-esteem more to focus on luxurious face masks, taking good care of your skin and hair, or finding ways to be creative in the way you dress.

-It’s important to remember that physical appearance is a part of a celebrity’s job, and that may not always be easy.
+It’s important to remember that physical looks is a part of a celebrity’s job, and that may not always be easy.
 They may be working spa treatments, wax removals, intensive workouts, and other beauty regimens into their routines every day.
-Plus, they may feel pressured to spend money on all of the latest and greatest products and plastic surgery to make it seem like they're cheating aging.
+Plus, they may feel pressured to spend money on all of the latest and greatest products and plastic surgery to make it seem like they’re not aging.
 No one is immune from aging.
-You are worth more than the wrinkles you see.
+You are worth more than the wrinkles you see in your physical looks.

-Do you often struggle with your perception of your physical appearance?
+Do you often struggle with your perception of your physical looks?
 Our counselors at BetterHelp can help you find the beauty inside and outside of yourself once again.